All posts

 • Integrations with QuickBooks, Xero, and Gusto

-Traditional US banks offer the most stable long-term banking relationships — accounts are less likely to be frozen for compliance review, FDIC insurance is direct (not through partner banks), and lending products become available as the relationship matures.
+Chase, Bank of America, and Wells Fargo offer the most stable long-term banking.
+Accounts are less likely to be frozen for compliance review, FDIC insurance is direct, and lending products open up over time.

-However, the practical barriers for non-residents are significant:
+But the barriers for non-residents are steep:

 BarrierDetail